 This talk will examine the series of overlapping conflicts that spread across and beyond the Russian Empire before during and after the revolutions of 1917, civil wars involving political forces, social movements, national and religious forces and foreign intervention.

 About Jonathan Smele

-Dr Jonathan Smele is Senior Lecturer in Modern European History at Queen Mary University of London and a specialist in the history of the Russian revolutions and civil wars.
+Dr Jonathan Smele is Senior Lecturer in Modern European History at Queen Mary University of London, the author of numerous works on the Russian Revolution and former editor of the journal Revolutionary Russia.

 Was Stalin a Revolutionary?
 Christopher Read, University of Warwick